IATI/IATI-Rulesets/README.rst

 This is the source repository for the rulesets.

-As part of the Validator work, the XSLT-based rules are migrated into the repository to replace the JSON-based rules.
+As part of the Validator work, the XSLT-based rules have been migrated to replace the earlier JSON-based rules.

-The branch `migrate-to-xslt-rules` tracks work on this.

 Rules
 =====